Jason X: Plot

 Lowe orders pilot Lou to dock at Solaris.
-Jason kills Lou and the ship crashes through Solaris, destroying it and killing everyone aboard.
-Jason breaks into the lab, reclaims his machete and decapitates Lowe.
+Jason kills Lou, and the ship crashes through Solaris, destroying it.
+Jason breaks into the lab, reclaims his machete, and decapitates Lowe.
 With the Grendel crippled, the survivors head for a shuttle while Tsunaron upgrades KM-14.
-After crew member Crutch is electrocuted by Jason, Kinsa panics and attempts to escape on her own, but forgets to release the shuttle's fuel line, causing it to crash into the ship and explode.
-Tsunaron reappears with an upgraded KM-14 who wields weapons and combat skills to stand a better chance against Jason.
-After having his right arm, left leg, right ribs, and part of his head blasted off by KM-14, his body is knocked into a nanite-equipped medical station.
+After Jason electrocutes Crutch, Kinsa attempts to escape on her own, but forgets to release the shuttle's fuel lines, causing it to crash into the ship and incinerate her.
+Tsunaron reappears with an upgraded KM-14, who wields weapons and combat skills to stand a better chance against Jason.
+After having his right arm, left leg, right ribs, and part of his head blasted off by KM-14, Jason's body is knocked into a nanite-equipped medical station.
 The survivors send a distress call, then set explosive charges to separate the ship's undamaged pontoon from the main section.

-The medical station nanites rebuild Jason, who becomes a cyborg.
-With his new strength, Jason easily defeats KM-14 by punching her head off.
+The medical station nanites rebuild Jason as a cyborg.
+With his newfound strength, he easily decapitates KM-14.
 As Tsunaron recovers her still-functioning head, Jason is stopped by Waylander, who sacrifices himself by setting off the charges while the others escape.
 Jason survives and punches a hole through the hull, causing Janessa to die in the vacuum.
 A power failure with the docking door forces Brodski to go outside in an EVA suit to fix it.

 To distract Jason, a holographic simulation of Camp Crystal Lake is created with two virtual teenage girls.
-After killing them, Jason realizes the deception just as the door is fixed.
+After "killing" them, he realizes the deception just as the door is fixed.
 Still in his EVA suit, Brodski confronts Jason so the rest can escape.
-As they leave, the pontoon explodes, propelling Jason at high speed towards the survivors; Brodski intercepts Jason's space flight and maneuvers them both toward Earth II's atmosphere, where they are both incinerated on atmospheric entry.
-Tsunaron, Rowan, and KM-14 escape as Tsunaron assures KM-14 she will have a new body.

-On Earth II, a pair of teenagers are by a lake when they see what they believe is a falling star.
-The teenagers go to investigate as Jason's charred mask sinks to the bottom of the lake.
+As they leave, the pontoon explodes, propelling Jason at high speed towards the survivors.
+Brodski intercepts Jason's space flight and maneuvers them both towards Earth II's atmosphere, where they are both incinerated during atmospheric entry.
+Tsunaron, Rowan, and KM-14 escape.
+On Earth II, a pair of teenagers by a lake notice what appears to be a shooting star and go to investigate as Jason's charred mask sinks to the bottom of the lake.